Heiskanen scores 2 goals, Stars rally to beat Senators 6-4

 Dallas tied the game 1-1 at 10:22.
 Tyler Seguin sent the puck across from the right corner, and Benn deflected it into the left side of the net before Anderson could get back into position.

-Ottawa took another lead on its first power play at 10:02 of the second period.
-Tkachuk took in a rebound, shot it into Khudobin's pads and gathered up that rebound and slid a wrist shot behind the goalie.
+Ottawa took its last lead on Tkachuk's goal on its first power play at 10:02 of the second period.

-Dallas pulled into a tie again on Heiskanen's wrist shot from above the left faceoff circle at 12:45.

-NOTES: Ottawa D Ben Harpur returned after missing two months because of a back injury. .
-Senators RW Mark Stone left in the third period after being hit in the face by a shot. .
+NOTES: Ottawa D Ben Harpur returned after missing two months because of a back injury. ...
+Senators RW Mark Stone left in the third period after being hit in the face by a shot. ...
 Stars C Devin Shore (lower-body injury) started the game after missing four games on injured reserve.
-G Ben Bishop (lower body) went on IR. .
-D Julius Honka (illness) was inactive for the second straight game. .
+G Ben Bishop (lower body) went on IR. ...
+D Julius Honka (illness) was inactive for the second straight game. ...
 D Taylor Fedun was recalled from Texas of the AHL to play his first game for Dallas since being traded from Buffalo on Nov.
-10.
+10. .
+The North Stars/Stars franchise record for shots is 68 in Minnesota's 4-3 loss to the Kings on March 24, 1981.

 UP NEXT